ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 ### The FastBoot Server

 The [FastBoot server][fastboot-server] is the heart of the FastBoot architecture.

-The server offers an [Express middleware][express] that can be integrated into an existing Node.js infrastructure, or run standalone.
+The server offers an [Express middleware][express] that can be integrated into an existing Node infrastructure, or run standalone.

 ```javascript
 var server = new FastBootServer({